-While you’re wandering around the building try to find different angles and perspectives.
+While you’re wandering around the building look for different angles and perspectives.
 Lay down on the ground, point your camera directly up against the wall, shoot down a window well or stairway, angle your camera so you create the lines and shapes you want.
 Always think about new ways to present what you see.

 People in our architecture shots add scale and interest.
 They can give our building a sense of place, time and purpose.
 Watch for opportune moments as people wander in and out of the light and shadows around the building.
 Use architectural elements such as doors and windows to include people interacting with the building.